How Website Design Influences UX of eCommerce Stores

 A sales funnel – also called a purchase funnel – is a technique that engages your visitors and leads them through numerous stages of involvement towards closing a deal.
-It consists of three major segments: the top, the middle and the bottom of a funnel.
+It consists of three major segments: the top, the middle, and the bottom of a funnel.
 Each has a different role in user attraction and retention.

 The top of the funnel is based on boosting people’s awareness of your business.
-The middle of the funnel, including guides, lists and website posts, helps them understand how your products or services might benefit their organization.
+The middle of the funnel, including guides, lists, and website posts, helps them understand how your products or services might benefit their organization.
 Finally, the bottom of the funnel is about building trust through testimonials, case studies and social proof.
 Seeing that companies similar to theirs are buying from you, your potential clients might want to do the same.

 Obviously, to drive traffic to your site, raise conversion rates, and convince your clients that your offers meet their business’ needs, you need to create a responsive website design that supports all these segments of a sales funnel.
-If their website doesn’t meet expectations of their visitors, they would simply leave and look for better alternatives.
-To back this statement, a recent research shows that 88% of online consumers are less likely to return to a site after a bad experience.
+If their website doesn’t meet the expectations of their visitors, they would simply leave and look for better alternatives.
+To back this statement, research shows that 88% of online consumers are less likely to return to a site after a bad experience.

 Create a Compelling Call-to-Action

 Creating a proper call-to-action is closely related to the abovementioned sales funnel.
 Unfortunately, the majority of online businesses haven’t recognized the importance of this mighty button yet.
 Put simply, call-to-action is what inspires your people to make a purchase while scrolling and clicking through your website.